OpenSourceEconomics/econ-project-templates/docs/source/example_project/pytask.rst

     - directory structure, that it is done automatically when executing cookiecutter
     - pip install -e .
     - conda develop .
-    - then maybe show an example that displays the imports neccessary (import pytask, ..) and once, shortly the usage of depends_on and produce
+    - then maybe show an example that displays the imports necessary (import pytask, ..) and once, shortly the usage of depends_on and produce
              - example does not need to be very detailed, the rest can be read in the pytask-Documentation.git